Learn Email Automation Win-Back Campaigns

 Your active list (subscribers who have opened or clicked within the last 90 days) typically generates a complaint rate of 0.01–0.03%.
 This is within Gmail's acceptable range and contributes positively to your domain reputation.
 Now consider what happens when you mail a segment of subscribers who have not opened a single email in six months:

-- The complaint rate for this segment runs 2–5% in most verticals — that's 50–100x higher than your active list
+• The complaint rate for this segment is often dramatically higher than your active list

-The consequence of mailing a large inactive segment without preparation can be swift and severe: a domain reputation drop from "High" to "Low" in Google Postmaster Tools within 48 hours of the send.
-Recovering from a "Low" domain reputation takes 30–60 days of careful sending to re-establish positive engagement signals — and during that recovery period, even your active list sees degraded inbox placement.
+The consequence of mailing a large inactive segment without preparation can be swift and severe: a sharp spike in your Google Postmaster spam rate and authentication failures appearing in the Compliance Dashboard within 48 hours of the send.
+Recovering from a damaged sender reputation takes 30–60 days of careful sending to re-establish positive engagement signals — and during that recovery period, even your active list sees degraded inbox placement.

 This is why win-back campaigns require seed testing, segmentation by recency, and a firm commitment to sunset non-responders.
 The goal is not to maximize the size of your re-engaged segment — it's to execute the minimum viable win-back attempt without triggering reputation damage.